 In this phase, the person starts experiencing social and physical consequences because of drinking.
-These could range from waking up with a hangover to having problems at home or work.
-However, the person continues to drink heavily in spite of the problems.
+These could range from waking up with a hangover to having problems at home

 Severe damage can be caused in the last stage.
 The person now drinks alcohol to feel normal.
 And they block the feelings of remorse, guilt, shame, and anxiety which threaten to overwhelm them when sober.
 There’s a risk of premature death at this stage.5

 It is also possible to look at the stages of progressive physical deterioration that occurs with alcoholism.
 A model that explores this describes three stages: